 At the end of 2016, there was a conference about impact investing in Amsterdam.
 Naturally, the big topic of conversation was about investing in those vehicles and assets with social, environmental, and financial returns.
 What might surprise you is that some of the panelists weren’t from small niche companies focused on environmental investments—on the contrary, there was a representative from TIAA of America, which is one of the world’s largest pension funds.

-This is encouraging for people who want to see that assets that go beyond financial returns and into philanthropy end up in the mainstream.
+This is encouraging for people who want to see that assets that go beyond financial returns and into social and environmental impact end up in the mainstream.
 Impact investing is becoming less niche and more mainstream: here’s how it happened and what that means for responsible investors moving forward.

 When bigger companies like these launch investment products that take environmental, social and governance (ESG) criteria into account, two things happen.
 First is that it introduces these ideas to the investors and smaller companies that these are criteria to keep in mind when investing.
 Secondly, it demonstrates that there isn’t a need to sacrifice returns in order to do good things in the world.
 After all, if big, successful companies aren’t afraid to jump into this market, why should smaller ones or individual investors?

-Going Mainstream Impact investors are people filled with optimism and fresh ideas about how things could evolve in the future.
-This is the kind of thinking that leads to the promising growth that data is increasingly showing is possible in this sector: as a result, the industry is becoming more mainstream and more opportunities to invest have arisen.
+Impact investors are people filled with optimism and fresh ideas about how things could evolve in the future.
+This is the kind of thinking that leads to the promising growth that data is increasingly showing is possible: as a result, the industry is becoming more mainstream and more opportunities to invest have arisen.
 In fact, responsible investing has already grown to a large extent in the United States, giving investors the opportunity to make an impact with their money.